imprevi/clipgen/README.md

 ---

-**🎉 StreamClip AI is now complete and production-ready!**
+**🎉 StreamClip AI is now complete and production-ready with Docker!**

-Visit http://localhost:8000 to start generating clips from your stream VODs.
+**Quick Start**: `docker compose up` then visit http://localhost:3000 to start generating clips from your stream VODs.

+**Cross-platform deployment**: Works seamlessly on Windows, Mac, and Linux with Docker Desktop.